 The original keep at Enniskillen Castle has been surrounded by a 17th century garrison fort and 19th century military barracks, making this Irish castle the perfect destination for military history buffs.
 The Curved Range, originally built as stables with rooms above for cavalrymen, now holds historical diorama and items from wars past.
 A fun scavenger hunt for the kids – with a prize at the end – makes history fun and interesting.

 Kilkenny Castle | Kilkenny County Kilkenny

-Completely restored to its original state, Kilkenny Castle is what your mind conjures when you imagine a castle in Ireland.
+Completely restored to its original state, Kilkenny Castle is what your mind conjures when you imagine Irish castles.
 Since the castle is a self-tour, you can go at your own pace.
 Each room has staff on hand to answer questions.
 But what makes Kilkenny Castle so great for families is the grounds.
 Plenty of walking paths, a play area and natural spaces with trees perfect for climbing are perfect for an afternoon picnic or a morning outing.

 Tenon Tip: Just across the street at the Kilkenny Design Centre is a lovely cafe with fresh pastries and sandwiches.

 Just south of the magnificent Rock of Cashel, Cahir Castle is often overlooked as travelers make their way through County Tipperary.
 A beautifully preserved medieval castle, travelers young and old will love looking through the arrow slits, walking along the tops of the castle walls, standing bravely beneath the sharp points of the portcullis and exploring the island on which the castle sits.